Capacity Planning for Azure Managed Cache Service

-The Windows Azure Cache – Planner worksheet is the only worksheet in the Capacity Planning Guide spreadsheet and it is used to help determine the settings for a Cache Service (Preview) cache.
+The Azure Cache – Planner worksheet is the only worksheet in the Capacity Planning Guide spreadsheet and it is used to help determine the settings for a Managed Cache Service cache.

 The second section, Input: Throughput Requirements, is used to calculate the bandwidth requirements for the cache, and has as inputs the Number of Reads/sec and Number of Writes/sec at peak load.
 In this example the peak load for Data Type 1 is 1,000 reads per second and 100 writes per second.